cypress-io/cypress-documentation/source/guides/references/protractor-migration-guide.md

 2. Set the inspector agent with a breakpoint flag and a config file
 3. Use Chrome's DevTools devices to locate the correct target

-With Cypress however, because your tests are available through the browser dashboard, you can debug with DevTools without any additional configuration.
-Rather than rely solely on the `debugger` keyword, Cypress allows you to debug specific stages of your test by chaining the `debug()` command!
+With Cypress however, because your tests are available through the browser, you can debug with developer tools without any additional configuration.
+Rather than rely solely on the `debugger` keyword, Cypress allows you to debug specific stages of your test by chaining the {% url "`.debug()`" debug %} command!

 **After: Cypress**